 I’ve just recently finished a smaller art project for one wall that was inspired by this mural wallpaper, but I’d also like to make a MASSIVE piece of dimensional wood art for one of the other walls, inspiration drawn from these KARVD wall panels.
 DIYing some neutral nursery decor is high on my priority list!

 K and I made a recent trip to IKEA for the purpose of grabbing a crib they had on clearance.
 To our surprise, the line to get into the Atlanta location wound around the entire parking garage!
 We also didn’t see a lot of folks in line wearing masks, so it didn’t feel safe enough to stay and wait.
 As much as I hate paying high shipping costs ($49!), we realized we were saving enough with the crib to justify ordering it and paying the delivery fee.
 I upped the “while we’re at it” factor and ordered some green velvet curtains with the shipment, too.

 Rocking Chair and Dresser

 As of right now, these are both planned DIYs.
 If we don’t get to them in time, our backup plan is to order or try to find a Goodwill deal (on the dresser, at least).
-I did some window shopping for gliders/rockers and didn’t find anything that I was crazy enough about to buy, so I may try to figure out if we can hack a chair that I like better.
+A low, wide dresser will double as a changing table until baby is too squirmy.
+I did some window shopping for a glider/rocker and didn’t find anything that I was crazy enough about to buy, so I may try to figure out if we can hack a chair that I like better.
 I’ve seen a few successful attempts online, so I think we may be able to pull it off (fingers crossed).
-I’ll be sure to write about the epic success or failure, depending on how it goes!

 Tell me, those of you who are parents: what moment made things seem “real” for you?
 I’ll include a few of those moments in my second trimester recap, but I’m curious if it was something like putting a crib together or feeling the baby kick!